Harry Hines Woodring

 Harry Hines Woodring (May 31, 1887 – September 9, 1967) was an American politician.
-A Democrat, he was the 25th Governor of Kansas and the United States Assistant Secretary of War from 1933 to 1936.
+A Democrat, he was the 25th governor of Kansas and the United States assistant secretary of war from 1933 to 1936.
 His most important role was Secretary of War in President Franklin Delano Roosevelt's cabinet from 1936 to 1940.
 After 1938, Roosevelt rejected isolationism regarding Europe; Woodring, who quietly opposed Roosevelt, was eventually removed.

 Biography

 Harry Hines Woodring was born in 1887 in Elk City, Kansas, the son of farmer and Union Army soldier Hines Woodring.
 He was educated in city and county schools and at sixteen began work as a janitor.
 He attended Lebanon Business University in Lebanon, Indiana, for one year, which gained him employment as a bookkeeper and assistant cashier of the First National Bank in Elk City.

 Career

 Woodring soon became assistant cashier at the First National Bank of Neodesha.
 Woodring moved up quickly to become vice president and owner of the bank until he enlisted as a private in the U.S. Army.
-He was later commissioned as a second lieutenant in the Tank Corps in World War I. He was elected department commander of the American Legion in Kansas then in 1928 he sold his banking business to enter politics.
+He was later commissioned a second lieutenant in the Tank Corps in World War I. He was elected state commander of the American Legion Department of Kansas, then in 1928 he sold his banking business to enter politics.